CityofToronto/bdit_data-sources/ttc/cis_processing.md

 |31|

 Thus, the maximum time for a vehicle to spend in the pilot area is 31 minutes (route 514 on 10/04/2017).

+Also, there are 9264 rows of data in `tf_cis_514` at this point.
+186 trips are remaining at this point.

 ### Step 4: Filtered out the trips with run numbers between 60 and 89.